aabramson92/dsp/03-command_line.md

 > > The 'xargs' command takes standard input and converts it to arguments for a command.
 An example of how to use this is:
       echo "test 123" | xargs mkdir
+    which creates a directory called "test 123", the output of echo.